Action at Bir el Gubi (December 1941): Background

-The Italian soldiers strengthened the existing fortifications, building machine gun and anti-tank gun posts, building barbed wire barriers and digging holes in the ground.
-These fortifications allowed Bir el Gubi to be defended from attackers coming from any direction.
-One of the two M13/40s and some of the L3 tankettes, immobilized by mechanical breakdowns, were interred and used as defensive positions.
-The soldiers took position in the holes in the evening of 1 December, under torrential rain.
+The Italians strengthened the fortifications, building machine gun and anti-tank gun posts, building barbed wire barriers and digging trenches in the ground for all round defence.
+One of the two M13/40s and some of the L3 tankettes, immobilized by mechanical breakdowns, were dug in and used as defensive positions.
+The soldiers took post in the holes in the evening of 1 December, under torrential rain.
 The garrison also had ten 47/32 mm guns, 24 Breda Mod.
 37 machine guns, 12 Mod.
 35 anti-tank rifles, six Solothurn S-18/100 anti-tank rifles and eight 81 mm mortars.